crossvale-inc/ocp-introduction-workshop/workshop-script.md

       Failed to determine the https port for redirect
 ```

+Again, take note of the port the front-end-service is using.

 It is possible to consume the weather front end service:

 ```